 Named the “Gem of Lake Tahoe’s West Shore” by SKI Magazine.
 (Photos by silent A Photography, Courtesy of Homewood Mountain Resort.)

 On the other side of the lake with its own claim to Tahoe’s most jaw-dropping scenery is Heavenly Lake Tahoe.
 This aptly named mountain straddles Nevada and California with 4,800 acres of moguls, steeps, terrain parks and long, groomed stretches of sheer bliss.
-There are 28 lifts (including a gondola that rises from the Heavenly Village), 97 trails, a 3,500 vertical foot descent, two terrain parks, countless pubs and cafes on the slopes and at the lodges, and – as a Martis Camper you’ll like this – a direct connection to the same Vail Resorts season pass that Northstar belongs to.
+There are 28 lifts (including a gondola that rises from the Heavenly Village), 97 trails, a 3,500 vertical foot descent, two terrain parks, countless pubs and cafes on the slopes and at the lodges.
 Translation: that pass you bought for Northstar is also good at Heavenly Lake Tahoe (among many other resorts), a nice perk that makes this candy jar of alpine happiness even tastier.
 (Photos courtesy of Heavenly Lake Tahoe.)

 There are a lot of factors that come into play when choosing where to ski:, including snow conditions, ease of access or the fact that curiosity calls out to you to explore new horizons.
 Either way, you’ve got a lot of great choices.
 And when the day’s over, you’ve got a great après scene at Lahontan itself, whether it’s treating yourself to a spa session and dinner at The Lodge or settling into a hot chocolate and a pair of slippers by the fireplace.
 It’s a pleasant skinundrum to be confronted with.
 Enjoy.